 - Have you tried completely closing Google Chrome then relaunching?
 Yes, now it works.
 No, how do I?
 For mac users: Right-click on the Google Chrome icon and select 'Quit'.
 For windows users: right-click and select 'Close window'.
 Still not working?
 Move to Q4.

 - Have you tried restarting your computer?
 Yes, now it works.
 Yes, but still not working.
 Move to Q5.

 - Have you tried plugging in an external microphone?
 Yes, it works.
 No, I don't have one.

-- Some schools may be blocking our speech api in their firewall (which you can test by hotspoting to your phone), if hotspoting works then tell your IT department to whitelist https://immerseme.co/ and all subdomains *immerseme.co/ (port 443, they'll know what this means)
+- Some schools may be blocking our speech api in their firewall (which you can test by hotspoting to your phone), if hotspoting works then tell your IT department to whitelist https://immerseme.co/ and all subdomains *immerseme.co/ (port 443) and add .immerseme.co to a HTTPS bypass exclusion on your web proxy (they'll know what this means).

 Please contact email@example.com if you still can't get the microphone to work.